Hidden-Histories/Public-Resources/documentation/CreatingImageTriggerSLAM.md

 .

-# ARpoise PorPOISe - Image Trigger and SLAM tutorial
+# Image Trigger and SLAM tutorial

 ## Overview

-Whether you create your own digital assets for your AR artwork, or work together with a helper to turn your drawings, sculptures or videos into digital assets, it is easy to "choreograph" them together into your AR experience in porPOIse.
-This is a web-based interface that allows you to edit and adjust your own AR experience either while working from your home base, or standing at your artwork site in Japantown.

-This tutorial gives you the basics for working with **geolocative AR,** which works on both the **ARpoise app** and the **AR-vos app** in exactly the same way.
-A subsequent tutorial will cover the image trigger and SLAM AR that can only be done by the AR-vos app.
+You learned to use **AR-vos** in the tutorial [Using the AR-vos App to view image trigger and SLAM based AR artworks](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories).
+AR-vos can do geolocative AR in exactly the same way as the ARpoise app, but additionally it can do **SLAM** and **image trigger** AR as well.

 ### Some terminology ([See also Glossary of Terms >>>](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/ARpoiseGlossary.md#-hidden-histories-artists)):